 - Staying married long enough to qualify for Social Security divorced spouse benefits.

 Regardless of your reasons for pursuing a legal separation, it is important to hire an attorney that can effectively advocate for your rights.
 Legal separations address all of the same matters as a divorce including:

 Often a legal separation judgment will become the framework for a future divorce judgment.
 Consequently, it is important to negotiate and litigate these matters deliberately and thoughtfully even though they may only apply to a temporary arrangement.
 It is hard to know how long a legal separation will last.
 Some couples may quickly reconcile, others may decide to pursue a divorce, and still others may decide to stay separated indefinitely.

 Contact Our Illinois Legal Separation Lawyers

-If you are considering a legal separation, contact Shaw Family Law, P.C. by calling 630-584-5550 to schedule a free consultation.
+If you are considering a legal separation, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
 We will assess your specific situation and explain if and how a legal separation could work for you.
 We understand that every marriage is unique, and we tailor our legal counsel to your circumstances and your objectives.
 From our office in St. Charles, Illinois, we represent clients throughout Northern Illinois including St. Charles, Geneva, Aurora, Batavia, Wheaton, Yorkville, Elgin, and the surrounding areas of Kane, DuPage, DeKalb, and Kendall Counties.